Looking for outdoor adventure ideas for your next getaway?

 Hocking Hills Welcome Center

 A tiny but mighty museum that has a wide assortment of pencil sharpeners through the years on display.
+You can find more unique things to do in Hocking Hills here.

 The museum is located next to the Welcome Center.
 I highly recommend getting tips from the Welcome Center staff for hike recommendations during your visit.

 What I love about hiking at Hocking Hills is the contrast of scenery on each of the scenic trails.
+The winter is a beautiful time to go hiking at Hocking Hills when it’s less crowded.

 - Ash Cave